Who should own the property?

 Capital Gains Tax

 Unlike married couples, Capital Gains Tax is an issue if you transfer properties to another person.
 It will be treated as a transaction at undervalue and there could be a Capital Gains Tax liability.
-You therefore need to do the calculation before you transfer any properties.
+You, therefore, need to do the calculation before you transfer any properties.
+If there is any tax to pay then a return must be made and the tax paid to HMRC within 30 days of the completion of the sale in the case of residential property for UK residents and for all properties whether there is tax to pay or not for non residents.

 The gain is calculated by deducting the original cost and enhancement expenditure from the market value at the date of transfer.
 If this creates a capital loss and the person is connected with you, you could find that you may not be able to use the loss against a gain on the remaining share of the property (or any other asset) in the future – a double whammy!